ASUS-TUFLSR/netfilxgemini-v2/README.md

   - Used concept of memoization to avoid unnecessary API-Calls slowind down server
   - fetched the movies data from redux store which was initially null and used async-await inside useEffect(); for better api-calling
   - Created a error page for trailer if !trailer then simply redirect to Error Page
   - Add back button in "/vid" for error handling
   - with return back button we solved our unmounting and mounting of our default trailer
   - Back on making it mobile compatible with some minor changes
+  - Netflix-Gemini-v2 is now mobile compatible with many features
+  - Reused many components in different components
+  - Created a NoPlay component which will handle, when user clicks on play button it redirects to "/noPlay" page
+  - Created a package.json folder in backend folder to save backend dependencies
+  - There are still many components that can be upgraded or can make it better for ui
+  - Added netflix favicon and changed name from vite+react to netflix-gemini-v2

 # Features